haseebanwar/create-react-pkg/README.md

 },
 ```

 The `browserslist` configuration controls the outputted JavaScript and CSS so that the emitted code will be compatible with the browsers specified.
-The `production` list will be used when creating a production build with the `build` script, and the `development` list will be used with `watch` script.
+The `production` list will be used when creating a production build with the `build` script, and the `development` list will be used with the `watch` script.

 You can adjust this configuration according to the [Browserslist specification](https://github.com/browserslist/browserslist#readme).